 - Public vehicles refers to buses, LRT vehicles, taxis and other vehicles for hire.
 The fine is $100.

-Face coverings can be removed when consuming food as part of ceremony, or in another designated space.
-They can also be removed when engaged in water activities or physical exercise and in spaces where physical barriers have been installed between the employee and patrons.
+Face coverings can be removed when consuming food as part of a ceremony, or in another designated space.
+They can also be removed in spaces where physical barriers have been installed between the employee and patrons.

 There are exceptions to who must wear a face covering in public places.
 They include: